401(k) Plans for Small Businesses

 In addition to the steps above, there are other ways to limit potential liability.
 The plan can be set up to give participants control of the investments in their accounts.
 For participants to have control, they must have sufficient information on the specifics of their investment options.
 If properly executed, this type of plan limits your liability for the investment decisions made by participants.
 You can also hire a service provider or providers to handle some or most of the fiduciary functions, setting up the agreement so that the person or entity then assumes liability.

 Hiring a Service Provider – Even if you do hire a financial institution or retirement plan professional to manage the whole plan, you retain some fiduciary responsibility for the decision to select and keep that person or entity as the plan’s service provider.
-Thus, you should document your selection process and monitor the services provided to determine if a change needs to be made.
+Thus, you should document your selection process and monitor the services provided to determine if you need to make a change.

 For a service contract or arrangement to be reasonable, service providers must provide certain information to you about the services they will provide to your plan and all of the compensation they will receive.
 This information will assist you in understanding the services, assessing the reasonableness of the compensation (direct and indirect), and determining any conflicts of interest that may impact the service provider’s performance.